phoenixframework/phoenix_live_view/guides/client/syncing-changes.md

 ## Optimistic UIs via JS hooks

-On the most complex cases, you can assume control of an HTML element, and control exactly how and when server updates apply to the element on the page.
+On the most complex cases, you can assume control of a DOM element, and control exactly how and when server updates apply to the element on the page.
 See [the Client hooks via `phx-hook` section in the JavaScript interoperability page](js-interop.md#client-hooks-via-phx-hook) to learn more.

 ## Live navigation